Chicken 65 vs. Chicken 555: Key Differences Uncovered

 What is Chicken 555, and How is it Made?

-To make chicken 555, 2-3 inch long chicken strips are marinated in a blend of flour, cornstarch, and eggs and then stir-fried.
+To make chicken 555, 2-3 inch long chicken strips are marinated in a blend of flour, cornstarch, and eggs and then deep fried.

 Later, to prepare the coating for the chicken, ginger and garlic, onion, cumin powder, garam masala powder, dry coriander powder, turmeric powder, red chili powder, curry leaves, mint leaves, and salt are sauteed in a pan, then the chicken is added and tossed.

-The result is a spicy but less sour chicken.
+The result is spicy but less sour than chicken 65.

 Conclusion